diqidoq/playa/README.md

 ## Credits

 The software has been developed and tested by @diqidoq under Debian 9 and bash.
-Special thanks goes to the supporters and contributors [ocbtec](https://github.com/ocbtec), [geirha](https://github.com/geirha), @llua, @izabera, @konsolebix and many more from #bash IRC.
+Special thanks goes to the supporters and contributors [ocbtec](https://github.com/ocbtec), [geirha](https://github.com/geirha), @llua, @izabera, [konsolebox](https://github.com/konsolebox) and many more from #bash IRC.

 ## Alternatives